-Revise or amend the Comprehensive Bacterial Reduction Plan (CBRP) to comply with the requirements of section I above.
+Revise or amend the CBRP for dry summer conditions to comply with the requirements of section I above.
 The initial draft CBRP or amendment must be submitted to the Executive Officer for approval within two years of the effective date of this Order, or as prescribed by the Executive Officer.
 The Executive Officer is authorized to approve the draft or amendments as submitted, require additional information, or approve them subject to conditions.

 Permittees must implement the revised or amended CBRP upon approval.
 Except for inconsequential grammatical or technical corrections, subsequent updates or amendments to CBRP are subject to the review and approval of the Executive Officer.
 Updates or amendments must be submitted for approval not less than 30 days prior to implementation of the proposed changes.

-The revised or amended CBRP must include those best management practices that are or will be implemented within the Permittees’ jurisdiction for the control of bacteria, the levels of effort for their implementation, the methods for determining compliance with the WQBELs, and the method(s) for evaluating the effectiveness of those practices.
+The revised or amended CBRP must include those best management practices (BMPs) that are or will be implemented within the Permittees’ jurisdiction for the control of bacteria, the levels of effort for their implementation, the methods for determining compliance with the WQBELs, and the method(s) for evaluating the effectiveness of those practices.

-Because the compliance deadline for the Bacterial Indicator TMDLs for the MSAR Watershed specified in the Basin Plan has passed, the CBRP does not automatically serve as an alternative means of compliance with the WQBELs; however, it serves as an important roadmap for how the Permittees plan to comply with the WQBELs.
+Permittees must continue to implement the existing CBRP until the revised CBRP is approved by the Santa Ana Water Board or the Executive Officer.

 Participate in watershed-wide projects and programs where the Permittee deems that there is a mutual interest or benefit to achieving the WQBELs in section I.A above.

-Develop and apply objective performance metrics to track and assess the effectiveness of individual best management practices or systems of best management practices described in the Permittees’ CBRP.
+Develop and apply objective performance metrics to track and assess the effectiveness of individual BMP or systems of BMPs described in the Permittees’ CBRP.
 The Permittees must include the WQBELs as part of these performance metrics.

 Any updated or new CBRPs are subject to the approval of the Executive Officer.
 The Executive Officer will provide a minimum of 30 days for public review prior to approving the updated or new CBRPs.